 Download: Speech to Text (Free)

 We’ll end with OneNote.
 You might not immediately think of Microsoft’s note-taking app as a dictation tool, but it’s great for people who want to keep verbal notes and who aren’t interested in the speech-to-text side.

 OneNote even comes with a special microphone widget that you can add to your home screen.
 To use the dictation widget, long-press anywhere on your home screen and go to Widgets > OneNote > OneNote Audio Note.

 Of course, Evernote offers similar functionality.
 However, since mid-2016, many of Evernote’s best features require a subscription.
 OneNote is free for all users.

 Download: OneNote (Free)

 If you’re not used to taking verbal notes, you might find the transition a bit jarring for a few days.
 However, once you become accustomed to the new routine, you’ll wonder how you ever lived without it.
-Using speech-to-text apps on Android is a faster and easier way to stay on top of your life.
+Apps that offer speech-to-text on Android give you a faster and easier way to stay on top of your life.